 How to Differentiate the Same Experiment for Multiple Grades and Abilities

 You find a wonderful experiment to conduct with your students.
 The problem is you don't have the time or know-how to adjust the experiment for all of your student's abilities.
 You may be a science lab teacher with 5 different grades to plan for.
-Maybe you homeschool and using the same supplies saves time and money.
+Maybe you homeschool, so using the same supplies will save time and money.
 It can be done with some simple steps and a little prep.

 Adjusting an experiment for several grades and ability levels helps